habitat-sh/habitat/www/source/docs/run-packages-apply-config-updates.html.md

       hab config apply --peer 172.17.0.3 myapp.prod 1 /tmp/newconfig.toml

   > Note: The filename of the configuration file is not important.

+  > Note: 1 is the version number.
+Increment this for additional configuration updates.

     Your output would look something like this: